ethereum/ERCs/ERCS/erc-xxx.md

 As no current approved standard is supporting the full set of demanded functionality, this standard shall, in combination with ERC-7551, enable the industry to build applications relying on a fully compliant On-Chain register for securities.

 ### Privacy of Balances
-The Smart Contract must check, if the wallet that is calling the report function, is eligible to get the Balance of a given wallet.
+The Smart Contract must check, if the wallet that is calling the report function, is eligible to get the balance of a given wallet.

 ### Full descriptive Report of Balances
-The smart contract must provide a full set of properties along with the Balance as ruled out in the law
+The smart contract must provide a full set of properties along with the balance as ruled out in the law

 ### Support of different statuses of a security
 The smart contract must support different statuses of a security and enable transfer restrictions according to certain statuses.
 This is done by an approach based on ERC-1155.